pschaus/book_lepl1402/source/part5.rst

         System.out.println("Minimum is: " + Math.min(c1.getMinValue(), c2.getMinValue()));
     }

-This implementation works as follows:
+The implementation works as follows:

 1. We define the two computations ``c1`` and ``c2`` that must be carried on the two parts of the whole array.
 Importantly, the computations are only *defined*, the minimum is not computed at this point.